waiwaiphyowp/QUO-E-Invoice-Frontend/README.md

 # Project Description
 ## Overview

-QUO is a lightweight, user-friendly invoicing platform designed for freelancers, solopreneurs, and small businesses.
-It simplifies billing with an intuitive interface, real-time calculations, and secure cloud storage—so you can focus on your work, not paperwork.
+QUO is a lightweight, user friendly invoicing platform designed for freelancers, solopreneurs, and small businesses.
+It simplifies billing with an intuitive interface, real-time calculations, and secure cloud storage so you can focus on your work, not paperwork.

 ## Key Features